 An overview on contributing to the Black project.

 Development on the latest version of Python is preferred.
-As of this writing it’s 3.9.
 You can use any operating system.

 Install development dependencies inside a virtual environment of your choice, for example:

 $ python3 -m venv .venv $ source .venv/bin/activate # activation for linux and mac $ .venv\Scripts\activate # activation for windows (.venv)$ pip install -r test_requirements.txt (.venv)$ pip install -e .[d] (.venv)$ pre-commit install

 Before submitting pull requests, run lints and tests with the following commands from the root of the black repo:

 # Linting (.venv)$ pre-commit run -a # Unit tests (.venv)$ tox -e py # Optional Fuzz testing (.venv)$ tox -e fuzz # Format Black itself (.venv)$ tox -e run_self